 China has overtaken the U.S. as the country with the most patent applications.
 It also has more intellectual property court cases than the U.S. Against this background, Daikin is actively acquiring intellectual property rights in China, and is stepping up applications for patents, utility models, devices, and trademarks.
 In emerging countries like India and Brazil, and in emerging countries in southeast Asia, we are stepping up device applications as a way to effectively prevent product copying and boost patent applications.

-We will continue these initiatives in fiscal 2020 as we seek to increase the level of intellectual property governance for the entire Group.
-Since fiscal 2020 is the final year of the five-year plan, we will also look back on previous activities and discuss the vision for the next five years.
+We continued these initiatives in fiscal 2020 as we sought to increase the level of intellectual property governance for the entire Group.
+Since fiscal 2020 was the final year of the five-year plan, we also looked back on previous activities and discussed the vision for the next five years.

 To encourage the adoption of R-32 globally, in September 2011 Daikin began offering companies in emerging countries 93 patents related to the manufacture and sales of air conditioners that use R-32 free of charge.
 In September 2015, these patents were offered to companies worldwide, including developed countries.

 In July 2019, we announced our non-assertion pledge describing the grant of free access to our pledged patents, all of which have been filed in 2011 and later, for the manufacture and sale of air conditioners using R-32 single-component refrigerant.
 Free access to the pledged patents without our prior permission or without a contract in writing enabled other companies to make use of these patents quicker and easier, which represents a step forward in promoting the use of R-32.